-PropEquity, incorporated in the year 2008 is pioneer in the space of providing proprietary Real Estate Business Intelligence and Analytics of 44 Indian cities under a B2B business model to 180 institutions.
+PropEquity, incorporated in the year 2008 is pioneer in the space of providing proprietary Real Estate Business Intelligence and Analytics of 44 Indian cities under a B2B business model to 175 institutions.
 Our clientele includes Private Equity Funds, Developers, Banks, NBFCs, Equity Research Companies, construction industry etc. Our clients are among the largest and most respected names in the Real Estate Private Equity Fraternity, Leading Developers, and BFSI managing assets over USD 5 billion in India.

-Our proprietary catalogue data of 16 years on real estate market trends of 44 Indian cities covering 1,63,000 real estate projects of more than 45,000 developers empowers our users to make informed and intelligent decision making based on real time data.
-Due to our in-depth research, 16 years of experience, unbiased and credible research, the Company has transformed itself into India's most comprehensive Business Intelligence platform for real estate in India.
+Our proprietary catalogue data of 14 years on real estate market trends of 44 Indian cities covering 136,000 real estate projects of 42,000 developers empowers our users to make informed and intelligent decision making based on real time data.
+Due to our in-depth research, 14 years of experience, unbiased and credible research, the Company has transformed itself into India's most comprehensive Business Intelligence platform for real estate in India.

-We provide detailed market analytics and research of Indian cities through our application PE PLUS and PropBuild on annual subscription basis to over 180 institutions today.
+We provide detailed market analytics and research of Indian cities through our application PE PLUS and PropBuild on annual subscription basis to over 175 institutions today.